 What are Data Assets?

 Data assets refer to a system, application output file, document, database, or web page that companies use to generate revenues.
-Data assets are some of the most valuable assets in the technology era, and organizations spend billions of dollars to manage the assets.
+Data assets are some of the most valuable assets in the technology era, and organizations spend billions of dollars to manage such assets.

 How to manage data assets